-• Principles in the cognitive level of analysis:
+- Principles in the cognitive level of analysis:

-1. Human beings are information processors -- mental processes guide behavior:
+- Human beings are information processors -- mental processes guide behavior:

 - The mind can be viewed as a complex machine, like an intelligent, information processing computer.
 The brain is the hardware, while the mental processing that takes place in the brain is the software.
 Mental processing is performed in order to make sense of the world.
 There are ways in which people can make mistakes when they process information, such as by the influence of schemata.
 (Schemata are mental frameworks developed by previous experiences that influence the way future events and situations are perceived.)
 In addition, the mind is able to fabricate completely false memories, which can often make our mental processes fallible.

-2. The mind can be studied scientifically, with the use of developing theories and scientific technology / scientific research methods: New theories that are often developed in the cognitive level of analysis can serve as an amendment for old theories, or can disprove old theories as false.
+According to the cognitive level of analysis, information input to the mind occurs via bottom-up processing -- from the sensory systems of the organism to the mind. - The mind can be studied scientifically, with the use of developing theories and scientific technology / scientific research methods: New theories that are often developed in the cognitive level of analysis can serve as an amendment for old theories, or can disprove old theories as false.
 This principle of the cognitive level of analysis is debatable because the research of scientific research methods in studying human behavior means that the studies often lack ecological validity.
 Cognition should be studied both in the laboratory environment as well as in a daily context.

-3. Cognitive processes are influenced by both social and cultural factors: Frederic Bartlett (the cognitive psychologist known for coining the term "schema" with his 1932 experiment, War of the Ghosts) was the first to suggest this principle.
+- Cognitive processes are influenced by both social and cultural factors: Frederic Bartlett (the cognitive psychologist known for coining the term "schema" with his 1932 experiment, War of the Ghosts) was the first to suggest this principle.
 He observed the effect of cultural cognitive frameworks on memory (aka cultural schemata on memory) and found that the memories were greatly influenced by the subjects' already-possessed frameworks of thinking.
 He found that people had problems remembering details from stories that are from different cultures.
 Bartlett demonstrated in his research that memory is not like a tape-recorder, simply recording what is"there", but is a reconstructive process.
-The reconstructing of memory for recall is why memory has the tendency to be distorted
+The reconstructing of memory for recall is why memory has the tendency to be distorted.

 Studies that can be used for exam questions in the COGNITIVE LEVEL OF ANALYSIS (page numbers included for the IB DIPLOMA PROGRAMME PSYCHOLOGY COURSE COMPANION textbook)